fabioaov/zenvia-package/README.md

 ### Usage

-First create a SMS instance:
+Just create a SMS instance:
 ```
 use Fabioaov\Zenvia\SMS;

 $zenvia = new SMS();
 ```
-And then call the method:
+And call the method:
 ```
 return $zenvia->sendSms($phoneNumber, $text);
 ```